A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: The n-dimensional Hopf-Cole transformation

-Then the solution of Eq. (\ref{equ.16}) can be obtained utilizing high precision numerical schemes such as CFD scheme.
-Thus, Eq. (\ref{equ.16}) will get $\bm{\Phi_x}$ after a spatial discretization for n-dimensional Burgers' equations.
-In this way, the improvement of Hopf-Cole transformation avoids the truncation error of twice spatial difference and can obtain the higher precision the first derivative of $\bm{\Phi}(\bm{x},t)$.
+Then the solution of Eq. (\ref{equ.16}) can be obtained by utilizing high precision numerical schemes such as CFD scheme.
+Thus, Eq. (\ref{equ.16}) will get {${\phi_x}$} after a spatial discretization for n-dimensional Burgers' equations.
+In this way, the modification of n-dimensional Hopf-Cole transformation avoids the truncation error of twice spatial difference and can obtain the first derivative of {${\phi}({x},t)$} with higher precision.

+{ The modification of n-dimensional Hopf-Cole transformation design in this section lies in two points: \\(1) The modification of Hopf-Cole transformation is more general and suitable for Burgers' system where $\kappa$ is a variable; \\(2) Hopf-Cole transformation is used twice to solve the first derivative ${\phi_x}$ and solution ${\phi}$ of the heat conduction equation, thus avoiding the second truncation error.}